Inside one of the oldest and most expensive mansions in Charleston, which is selling for $16 million and was once owned by Abraham Lincoln’s granddaughter

 Source: Work and Money

-The gate was originally designed by Charles Reichardt, a German architect, and crafted by Charleston ironworker Christopher Werner in 1838 for the city’s Guard House.
-But it was rejected because it was too expensive, according to Historic Charleston Foundation documents.
+It was designed by Charles Reichardt, a German architect, and crafted by Charleston iron worker Christopher Werner in 1838 for the city’s Guard House, which rejected the gate for its expensive price, according to Historic Charleston Foundation documents.

 - source